niamhh/Coursera-Getting-and-Cleanning-Data/README.md

 # Coursera Getting and Cleanning Data
-Getting and Cleanning Data course
+Programming Assignments of Coursera.com online course: Getting and Cleaning Data This is a four-week course.
+Aug 3th - Aug 30th, 2015.